Blue wall of silence: History

 The code and police corruption stems from the mid-to-late nineteenth century.
 The Pinkerton National Detective Agency was known for using police officers to violently end strikes.
 Many members of the Ku Klux Klan were police officers who protected each other when conducting racist acts.
 This later gave rise to the Civil Rights Act of 1964, which gave new protections to the victims who had long suffered discriminatory policing.

 "Additionally, a string of landmark Supreme Court decisions during the era gave new force both to individual privacy rights as well as to curbs upon Police Power: highly influential cases resulted in the strengthening of Fourth Amendment rights against unreasonable Search and Seizure, evidentiary rules forbidding the use at trial of evidence tainted by unconstitutional police actions, and the establishment of the so-called Miranda Warning requiring officers to advise detained suspects of their constitutional rights."

 This would result in the criminalization of officers who (1) did not have the necessary paperwork to conduct a search or (2) were involved in falsifying documents or committing perjury.

+A double standard exists of perceived rewards or a dismissal of charges for an officer with overwhelming evidence of guilt for unlawful criminal offenses.
+This double standard is further supported by police commands providing the “slap on the wrist” after strategizing a delay to reduce public media attention.

 Police culture

 Police culture, or "cop culture", as it is sometimes called by police officers, has resulted in a barrier against stopping corrupt officers.
 Police culture involves a set of values and rules that have evolved through the experiences of officers and which are affected by the environment in which they work.
 From the beginning of their career at their academies, police are brought into this "cop culture".

 While learning jobs and duties, recruits will also learn the values needed to make it to a high rank in their organization.
 Some words used to describe these values are as follows: a sense of mission, action, cynicism, pessimism, machismo, suspicion, conservatism, isolation and solidarity.
 The unique demands that are placed on police officers, such as the threat of danger, as well as scrutiny by the public, generate a tightly woven environment conducive to the development of feelings of loyalty.

-These values are claimed to lead to the code; isolation and solidarity leading to police officers sticking to their own kind, producing an us-against-them mentality.
-The us-against-them mentality that can result leads to officers backing each other up and staying loyal to one another; in some situations it leads to not "ratting" on fellow officers.
+These values are claimed to lead to the code; isolation and solidarity lead to police officers sticking to their own kind, producing an us-against-them mentality.
+The us-against-them mentality that can result leads to officers backing each other up and staying loyal to one another; in some situations, it leads to not "ratting" on fellow officers.